robwierzbowski/modern-js/README.md

-# modern-js
+# Modern-js

-Playing around with a 2023+ JS build pipeline
+Playing around with a 2023+ JS build pipeline.